History of the bicycle

 Vehicles that have two wheels and require balancing by the rider date back to the early 19th century.
-The first means of transport making use of two wheels arranged consecutively, and thus the archetype of the bicycle, was the German draisine dating back to 1817.
+The first means of transport making use of two wheels arranged tandemly, and thus the archetype of the bicycle, was the German draisine dating back to 1817.
 The term bicycle was coined in France in the 1860s, and the descriptive title "penny farthing", used to describe an "ordinary bicycle", is a 19th-century term.

-Earliest unverified bicycle
+Early history and unverified claims

-There are several early, but unverified claims for the invention of the bicycle.
+There are several early claims regarding the invention of the bicycle, but these remain unverified.

 A sketch from around 1500 AD is attributed to Gian Giacomo Caprotti, a pupil of Leonardo da Vinci, but it was described by Hans-Erhard Lessing in 1998 as a purposeful fraud, a description now generally accepted.
-However, the authenticity of the bicycle sketch is still vigorously maintained by followers of Prof. Augusto Marinoni, a lexicographer and philologist, who was entrusted by the Commissione Vinciana of Rome with the transcription of Leonardo's Codex Atlanticus.
+However, the authenticity of the bicycle sketch is still vigorously maintained by followers of Augusto Marinoni, a lexicographer and philologist, who was entrusted by the Commissione Vinciana of Rome with the transcription of Leonardo's Codex Atlanticus.

+A three-wheeled wheelchair powered by hand cranks was built in either 1655 or 1680 by a disabled German man, Stephan Farffler, who wanted to be able to maintain his mobility.
+This three-wheeled device is believed to have been a precursor to the modern-day tricycle and bicycle.

+In Japan, a pedal-powered tricycle called Rikushu-honsha was described by Hiraishi Kuheiji Tokimitsu (1696-1771) in 1732, with the record currently owned by the Hikone Public Library, Hikone.
+However, this tricycle was not further developed, and bicycles did not occur in Japan until they were imported from Europe.

 Later, and equally unverified, is the contention that a certain "Comte de Sivrac" developed a célérifère in 1792, demonstrating it at the Palais-Royal in France.
 The célérifère supposedly had two wheels set on a rigid wooden frame and no steering, directional control being limited to that attainable by leaning.
 A rider was said to have sat astride the machine and pushed it along using alternate feet.
 It is now thought that the two-wheeled célérifère never existed (though there were four-wheelers) and it was instead a misinterpretation by the well-known French journalist Louis Baudry de Saunier in 1891.